hsf-training/hsf-training-cicd/_episodes/08-handling-clones.md

   - Submodules can be cloned normally or recursively as needed
 ---

+> ## Feature Branch
+>
+> Don't forget that we're working on the `feature/add-ci` branch of our project.
+Make sure you're still in this branch.
+{: .callout}

 # Recursive cloning?

 As of now, we only have a simple script that echoes `Hello World`.
 Presumably, we should have the repository cloned for us, but let's check.